-Personal websites or blogs do not require much space and hence there are many hosting providers who have a free plan that you can use.
-However, free plans come with plenty of restrictions such as low bandwidth, restrictions on the number of pages you can create and a lack of a proper support system.
-However, there are some web hosting sites that are best even with restrictions.
+Personal websites or blogs do not require much space, and hence many hosting providers have a free plan that you can use.
+However, free plans come with plenty of restrictions, such as low bandwidth, restrictions on the number of pages you can create, and a lack of a proper support system.
+However, some web hosting sites are best, even with restrictions.
 Here is a list of the top 5 best free personal web hosting sites (with reviews) based on their features.
-I also took into account, their popularity in compiling the list.
+I also took into account their popularity in compiling the list.

 1] Weebly

-I would place Weebly in the first position even though it has its own limitations.
-The reason for placing it in the position first is that it offers you some really good features.
+I would place Weebly in the first position even though it has its limitations.
+The reason for placing it in the position first is that it offers some really good features.
 I suppose it has the best website builder that is easier to use compared to website builders of other hosting providers.
-The elements are self-explanatory and all you have to do is to drag, drop them to the web pages and edit them according to your needs.
-It has provisions for the page title and SEO differently.
+The elements are self-explanatory, and all you have to do is to drag and drop them to the web pages and edit them according to your needs.
+It has different provisions for page title and SEO.
 You can also have a blog along with static pages.
-The blog comes with a rich text editor that is also easy to use.
-You can have a custom domain name attached to your website at no extra cost (of course, you will have to buy the domain name separately or via Weebly) or you can simply use a subdomain of Weebly.
+The blog has a rich text editor that is also easy to use.
+You can have a custom domain name attached to your website at no extra cost (of course, you will have to buy the domain name separately or via Weebly) or use a subdomain of Weebly.
 There are some restrictions too.
-The most visible one would be the footer that appears on published websites which give away that you built the website at Weebly.
+The most visible one would be the footer that appears on published websites, which gives away that you built the website at Weebly.
 You do not have FTP access and the website editor won’t let you upload audio or video but you can embed them (using Soundcloud and YouTube) in the free account.

 Pros